-What is Market Risk?
+What Is Market Risk?

-Types of Market Risk
+Market Risk Explained

 #1 – Interest Rate Risk

-Interest rate risk arises when the value of security might fall because of the increase and a decrease in the prevailing and long-term interest rates.
+Interest rate riskInterest Rate RiskThe risk of an asset's value changing due to interest rate volatility is known as interest rate risk.
+It either makes the security non-competitive or makes it more valuable. arises when the value of security might fall because of the increase and decrease in the prevailing and long-term interest rates.
 It is a broader term and comprises multiple components like basis risk, yield curve risk, options risk, and repricing risk.

 #2 – Foreign Exchange Risk